 The No box applies if the person named in section 2 has been British Overseas Territories Citizens since birth.
 You do not need to fill in any more details in this section.

-The Yes box applies if the person named in section 2 has been granted a certificate of registration or naturalisation by the Home Office.
+naturalisation by the Home Office.
 Provide details from the certificate of registration or naturalisation here.